RhetTbull/exif2findertags/README.md

 exif2findertags
 Usage: exif2findertags [OPTIONS] [FILES]...

-  Create Finder tags from EXIF and other metadata in media files.
+  Create Finder tags and/or Finder comments from EXIF and other metadata in media files.

-Specify which metadata tags to export to Finder tags: [at least 1 required] --tag TAG             Photo metadata tags to use as Finder tags; multiple tags
+Specify which metadata tags to export to Finder tags and/or comments:
+  [at least 1 required]
+  --tag TAG             Photo metadata tags to use as Finder tags; multiple
-                        may be specified by repeating --tag, for example: `--tag Keywords --tag ISO`.
+                        tags may be specified by repeating --tag, for example:
+                        `--tag Keywords --tag ISO`.
+Finder tags will be in form 'TAG: VALUE', e.g. 'ISO: 80' or 'IPTC:Keywords:
+                        Travel'.
+If the group name is specified it will be included in the Finder tag name, otherwise, just the tag name will be included.
   --tag-value TAG       Photo metadata tags to use as Finder tags; use only tag
                         value as keyword; multiple tags may be specified by repeating --tag-value, for example: `--tag-value